Payroll Tax

 Federal Tax and State Tax

-For 2024, your compensation is taxed based on:
+Your compensation is taxed based on:

 • Filing Status (Single, Married Filing Single, Married, or Head of Household)